17 Best Spring Break Destinations

 There is also plenty of room for relaxation, with sprawling sandy beaches and cool ocean breezes in abundance, as well as plenty of space around the pool.
 Beyond the oceanfront resorts, the city of Puerto Vallarta has plenty of things to see and do, including a good selection of small artisan shops and restaurants.

-The Sunset Plaza Beach Resort & Spa provides a spring break experience like no other, an all-inclusive luxury resort with ocean-view rooms.
+Where to Stay: The Sunset Plaza Beach Resort provides a spring break experience like no other, an all-inclusive luxury resort with ocean-view rooms.
 This modern resort features an adults-only pool among the many on site, as well as butler service, on-site dining, and a full-service spa.

 - Read More: Top-Rated Places to Visit in Mexico